UK TERMS OF SERVICE

 You can add multiple payment cards to the Curve app and change the selected payment card at any time using the Curve app.
 Please check the relevant Subscription Schedule to confirm how many cards you can add as part of your subscription tier.

 Each time you link a payment card to your Curve account you’re giving us a continuous authority to use that payment card to fund the purchase of the e-money used to pay for transactions and for Curve Credit Limited to collect any credit repayments it is owed (where you are using the Flex feature).
 Curve will use various means to identify that the card you have added to your account is yours and that you have the right to use it.

 You can see your transactions on the timeline in the Curve app.

 What should you know about your Curve card?

 Curve will issue you either a personal or business Curve Card.
 It will either be a physical and/or digital card.
-A digital card is a card where you can see your Curve card details in the Curve app only, and can request a physical card if you want one (fees for this are in the Fee Schedule).
+A digital card is a card where you can see your Curve card details in the Curve app only, and you can request a physical card if you want one (fees for this are in the Subscription Schedules).

 You can use your Curve card to make purchases for goods and services, in store or online.
 To withdraw cash, you will need a physical Curve card.
 Please note that you cannot withdraw cash at an ATM if you have your Curve Cash card selected as a funding source for the Curve card (see our current Curve Rewards and Curve Cash Scheme Terms here).

 What type of accounts can you open?